JosteinO/SkytjenesterOblig2og3/README.md

 # SkytjenesterOblig2og3
-Obligatorisk oppgave 2 og 3 i nettverk og skytjenester.
-Skytjenester delen av faget.
+Obligatory task 2 and 3 in "nettverk og skytjenester".